 When you should consider hybrid app development for your enterprise?
 If you’re having less time for mobile app development, and you want to test a limited private market on the viability of your app, then opt for Hybrid applications.
 When the test goes successful, then switch to native as soon as you can and present it to the users.
 But if the hybrid app doesn’t work, then you’ve saved yourself time and money.

 Additionally, if there occurs any kind of distractions in the future, fixing and tweaking a hybrid application consumes more time and becomes hectic for the mobile developers.
-Though a hybrid app offers lower upfront costs, they stay more risky and thus end up costing you more money.
+Though a hybrid app offers lower upfront costs, they stay riskier and thus end up costing you more money.

 Moreover, the hybrid application developers are more likely to charge you as they possess specific skills for building a mobile app.
 On the other hand, the cost of hiring Native App developers is comparatively less and involves reduced development complexity.